jmal98/sqs-exporter/README.md

 * Instance profile credentials delivered through the Amazon EC2 metadata service if running within AWS
 * IAM role applied to either an Amazon Elastic Container Service (ECS) service or task

 By default, the exporter will watch all SQS queues visible to the AWS account.
-To watch a speciifc set of queues, supply a comma-separated list of queue names in the environment variable SQS_QUEUE_NAMES.
+To watch a specific set of queues, supply a comma-separated list of queue names in the environment variable SQS_QUEUE_NAMES.

 ## Docker